JuliaLinearAlgebra/ArnoldiMethod.jl/docs/src/theory.md

 with the eigendecomposition.

 ## Stopping criterion
-IRAM.jl considers an approximate eigenpair converged when the condition
+ArnoldiMethod.jl considers an approximate eigenpair converged when the condition

 ```math
 \|Ax - x\lambda\|_2 < \texttt{tol}|\lambda|